-A meta-analytic approach was conducted to examine consequentiality between student-teacher dependency and the pandemic?s sequels in Saida, Algeria.
-The post- covid phase overlapping effects have switched notions, beliefs, and practices orbiting around independency in learning.
+Abstract- A meta-analytic approach was conducted examined the consequentiality between student-teacher dependency and the pandemic's sequels in Saida.
+Algeria.
+The post-covid phase overlapping effects have switched notions, beliefs, and practices orbiting around independence in learning.
 The present study captures issues underlying dependency.
 To fulfil its intent, a qualitative method was used.
-Both questionnaire and interview were addressed to master two populations, specialized in the field of didactics, and the other promotion specialized in literature and civilization.
-The findings suggest that they are entirely dependent students, and that predominantly, extrinsically motivated.
+Both questionnaires and interviews were addressed to master two populations; one specialized in the field of didactics, and the other promotion in literature and civilization.
+The findings suggest that they are entirely teacher-dependent students.
 They conceive the teacher as the single boosting agent in learning.
-And that, all of them apprehend the notion ?independency?.
+And that, all of them apprehend the notion of 'independency'.

-Index terms-student?s teacher-dependency; post-pandemic; legacy, learning process.
+Kevwords: student's teacher-dependency; postpandemic; legacy, learning process.